WOLF RESEARCH GROUP

 TUNABLE BRIDGED CHROMOPHORES

 Small chemical changes at the bridging site between two aromatic systems enables control over the electronic communication and charge transfer properties of the system.
-These molecules are being investigated as anti-counterfeiting agents, emissive dyes, and ligands for organometallic complexes.
+These molecules are being investigated as anti-counterfeiting agents and emissive dyes.

 STIMULI RESPONSIVE FLUORESCENT DYES